scikibu/AMD-HW4-group10/README.md

   The scritp with the code of our analysis.

 2. **`desc_files`**:
-  This folder contains descriptions that we collected from announcements in Immobiliare.it (each desc_idx.txt is the           corresponds to the description inside an annpouncement).
+  This folder contains descriptions that we collected from announcements in Immobiliare.it (each desc_n.txt is the description inside an annpouncement).
 We used these files to build the second dataframe and the word cloud.

 3.  **`matrices`**:
 This folder contains the first dataframe, as a dataframe in a .csv file and as a matrix in a .txt file.
 The same applies to the second dataframe (stored in *matrix_2.zip*, due to its large dimension).
 This folder contains also *vocabulary.txt*, where we put the dictionary we created to build the second dataframe.